beh22/ChromaPlot/README.md

 - **Overlay Mode**: Compare multiple datasets by overlaying them on the same plot, with full customisation of each trace.
 Particularly suited to analytical size-exclusion chromatograms.
 - **Analysis**: You can currently add a vertical marker to your plots to measure values at specific curve positions.
 This a work in progress, and other analytical tools will be added in the future.

-A guide on how to use the features of ChromaPlot is provided within the app, however if you have any questions or need help, please reach out to us via [GitHub](https://github.com/beh22/ChromaPlot/issues) or [email](mailto:billyehobbs@gmail.com).
+A guide on how to use the features of ChromaPlot is provided within the app, however if you have any questions or need help, please [contact us](#support--contact-information)

 ## Installation